Reputation in the Shadow of Exit: Model

 Time-$t$ histories are elements $h^t = (y_s, c_s)_{s = 0}^{t - 1}$ of past short-run player signals and long-run player actions.
 Let $H^t$ denote the set of time-$t$ histories, $H = \U_t H_t$ the set of all histories, and $H^\infty = (Y \times C)^\infty$ the set of all infinite histories\footnote{Throughout, I will sometimes drop the dependence on $Y$ when referring to a history simply as an element of $C^\infty$; this is meant to be read as an equivalence class of all histories with that realization of long-run player actions, for any accompanying realization of public signals $Y$.}.
 Short-run player strategies are functions $\sigma_i: H \to \Delta(A_i)$, while the (rational) long-run player's strategy is a function $\sigma_L: H \to \Delta(C)$\footnote{Following \cite{mertens2015repeated}, there is a canonical mapping from strategies $\sigma: H \to \Delta(\mcal X)$ and strategies $\sigma: H^\infty \to \Delta(\mcal X)$ for $\mcal X \in \{C, A\}$.
 When it is useful (i.e. when topologizing $\sigma$), I will use these two codomains interchangeably.}.
 Throughout, I assume players have access to a public randomization device.

 Given a sequence of actions $\{a_t, c_t\}_{t = 0}^\infty$, the long-run player's payoff is

 Note payoffs here are not discounted. \blue{\ref{Appendix B}} studies the discounted repeated game and shows the game here is the standard limit as players become patient, but with exit.
-However, discounting payoffs does not add anything to the analysis and, given the exit structure, would in fact substantially complicate the statement of the results without affecting the analysis.
+However, discounting payoffs does not add anything to the analysis and would introduce unnecessary notation.
 Consequently, I omit the discount rate in the main exposition, and refer to this as the case of ``extreme patience'' for the long-run player.